coding-chez/OOP2-Capstone/README.md

 ## Advanced Concepts Incorporated 💻✨

 ### Threads and Multithreading

-The game leverages threads and multithreading to enhance performance and responsiveness:
+The **TypeWiz** game utilizes threads and multithreading to ensure optimal performance and a seamless user experience:

-- **Game Loop:** A separate thread manages the game loop, ensuring smooth gameplay and timely updates for animations and collision detection.
+- **Game Loop Execution:** A dedicated thread is responsible for managing the game loop, ensuring smooth animations, real-time collision detection, and consistent gameplay updates.
-- **Background Tasks:** Long-running operations, such as database interactions or loading resources, are executed on background threads to prevent blocking the main UI thread.
+- **Asynchronous Background Tasks:** Resource-intensive operations, such as database interactions using JDBC or loading large assets, are executed on separate background threads.
+This prevents the main UI thread from freezing or becoming unresponsive.
-- **Multithreading for Concurrency:** By using multiple threads, we ensured responsiveness even under heavy computational loads.
+- **Concurrent Gameplay Mechanics:** Multithreading is employed to handle concurrent gameplay mechanics, such as spawning enemies, tracking player inputs, and managing game events, ensuring the game remains responsive and immersive even under heavy computational loads.

+### Serialization

+Serialization is utilized in **TypeWiz** to save and retrieve game states efficiently, ensuring a seamless gaming experience.
+The following files were applied for serialization:

+- **TypeWizApp.java**: Handles the game's overall serialization processes, saving the application state when needed.
+- **Game.java**: Implements the serialization of specific game components, such as player progress and current game states.

+Serialization allows the game to maintain continuity by storing and loading data, enhancing the overall user experience.

 ### JDBC (Java Database Connectivity)
 To enhance the game's functionality, we integrated JDBC: